AAKASH-2207/deroid_1_chatbot/README.md

-# Private AI , No-API, working directly on the GPu of the system
+# Private AI , No-API, working directly on the GPU of the system
 ## Name: Deroid 1
 ## Creator: Aakash Sharma
 ## Features: